 “No ads!
 No games!
-No gimmicks!” – A simple principle which helped a small messaging application win over giants like iMessage, WeChat, Facebook Messenger, Snapchat, LINE, Kik Messenger, Kakao-Talk and many others – while operating with a staff of just 50 employees.
+No gimmicks!” – A simple principle which helped a small messaging application win over giants like iMessage, WeChat, Facebook Messenger, Snapchat, LINE, Kik Messenger, Kakao-Talk, and many others – while operating with a staff of just 50 employees.

-Whatsapp’s history needs to be heard as it is not like any usual startup story where the founders had an idea which made them drop out from their colleges, build a team, and get pre-seed funding from a giant like Facebook or Google.
-WhatsApp was conceptualized not by college students but by people who were in their thirties and had a stable job with a renowned company.
+Whatsapp’s history needs to be heard as it is not like any usual startup story where the founders had an idea that made them drop out from their colleges, build a team, and get pre-seed funding from a giant like Facebook or Google.
+WhatsApp was conceptualised not by college students but by people who were in their thirties and had a stable job with a renowned company.

 The best part?

 Even after ten years of existence, the company still boasts its no ads, no games, and no gimmicks principle while making millions in revenue.

 Here’s a brief history of WhatsApp explaining its conceptualisation, the initial WhatsApp business model, and the new WhatsApp business model after Facebook bought it.